EducationalTestingService/skll/CONTRIBUTING.md

 [main repository](http://github.com/EducationalTestingService/skll/) on
 GitHub:

+(NOTE: Contributors internal to ETS can skip step 1 and clone the skll repository directly.)

 1. Fork the [project repository](http://github.com/EducationalTestingService/skll/):
    click on the 'Fork' button near the top of the page.
 This creates a copy of the code under your account on the GitHub server.